pdmade/pdmade-stack/src/pages/projects/project-6.md

 template: project

 ---
-PDMADE used a page builder to design global support layouts that give Instrukt an affordable, easily updatable foundation for their new mobile app’s website and app support pages.
-The owners of EpicRyde also own Instrukt, so yet another repeat customer.
+PDMADE designed and built global support layouts that give Instrukt an affordable, easily updatable foundation for their new mobile app’s website and app support pages.
+The owners of EpicRyde also own Instrukt, so another repeat customer, which is the BEST kind of customer.

 [Instrukt Launch Site](http://instrukt.pdmade.com "View the Original Launch Site")